 It’s pretty easy you need old sweaters, some fleece too, a pair of scissors, a needle and thread, a good pattern and a sewing machine.
 This video is a really great tutorial on how to do it right!

-There are so many options to choose from and you can see from this small colelctions I have sown you that there are so mnay people making and resuing tings that woudl otherwise be discarded and you have go to love that.
+There are so many options to choose from and you can see from these small collections I have shown you that there are so many people making and reusing things that would otherwise be discarded and you have to go to love that.
 And hey, need some cozy socks to pair with our mittens. check this out.

 Making a choice to live more mindfully means you are buying less and if you are choosing to buy you are at least looking at secondhand as a really great alternative!
 I’d love to hear from you, what’s your favourite secondhand hand buy?